inanna-malick/akka-streams-example/README.md

 Sources
 -------

-An instance of the type Source[Out] produces a potentially unbounded stream of elements of type Out.
+An instance of the type `Source[Out]` produces a potentially unbounded stream of elements of type `Out`.
 We'll start by creating a stream of subreddit names, represented as Strings.

 Sources can be created from Vectors (an indexed sequence roughly equivalent to an Array).
 ```